 - Hospital grounds except in designated smoking area

-Smoking is permitted in the following enclosed places:
+Smoking tobacco and vaping anything is permitted in the following enclosed places:

 Private homes not used for day care